-The Group is pivotal in the promotion and the continued embedding of risk management within the Council.
-The successful outcome of this will foster a culture and behaviours that results in risk management being practised throughout the organisation as part of day to day activity, performance management and the sharing of best practice and experience between services.
+The Group is pivotal in the promotion and the continued embedding of risk and information management within the Council.
+The successful outcome of this will foster a culture and behaviours that results in effective risk and information management being practised throughout the organisation as part of day to day activity, performance management and the sharing of best practice and experience between services.